 Where do I get a degree plan?

 Your personalized degree plan will be created for you by Academic Services and mailed to you AFTER you have completed AAS 390, and your portfolio has been evaluated.
 Only a tentative, unofficial plan can be provided before you compose your portfolio, and the BAAS coordinator will help you with the unofficial plan.

 Because college credit cannot be awarded for experience alone, the learning accrued during the experience has to be documented in some way.
 This is accomplished through the portfolio process.
 Documents, such as letters, essays, and personal artifacts, are amassed in the portfolio and reveal the student’s careful analysis of past experiential learning in light of established developmental theory.
-Any higher-level, “non-transcripted” learning can be assessed through the portfolio process and can earn up to 24 SCH (half the hours posted as lower division and the other half as upper division).
+Any higher-level learning that has not already received credit on your transcript can be assessed through the portfolio process and can earn up to 24 SCH (half the hours post as lower division and the other half as upper division).

 The portfolio process is facilitated through AAS 390: Psychology of Work and involves intensive writing.
 Students document 20 competencies along with supplying other artifacts for evaluation by an external evaluation team.
 The evaluation requires 6 – 8 weeks, and a fee of $50.00 is charged by the evaluators.

 After the portfolio is assessed and the awarded credit is posted to the student’s transcript, a final degree plan is created.

 If I have an applied associate’s degree (Associates of Applied Arts / Science / or Technology), do I have to complete the portfolio?